apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 The service discovery mechanism included with Pulsar maintains a list of active brokers, stored in ZooKeeper, and supports lookup using HTTP and also Pulsar's [binary protocol](developing-binary-protocol.md).

 To get started setting up Pulsar's built-in service discovery, you need to change a few parameters in the [`conf/discovery.conf`](reference-configuration.md#service-discovery) configuration file.
-Set the [`zookeeperServers`](reference-configuration.md#service-discovery-zookeeperServers) parameter to the cluster's ZooKeeper quorum connection string and the [`configurationStoreServers`](reference-configuration.md#service-discovery-configurationStoreServers) setting to the {% popover configuration store %} quorum connection string.
+Set the [`zookeeperServers`](reference-configuration.md#service-discovery-zookeeperServers) parameter to the cluster's ZooKeeper quorum connection string and the [`configurationStoreServers`](reference-configuration.md#service-discovery-configurationStoreServers) setting to the [configuration store](reference-terminology.md#configuration-store) quorum connection string.

 ```properties
 # Zookeeper quorum connection string